dwyl/imgup/README.md

 you should change the `AllowedOrigins` to restrict what domains can view the bucket contents.

-Paste the following and save.
+Paste the following and save:

 ```
 [